troldal/OpenXLSX/README.md

 OpenXLSX is a C++ library for reading, writing, creating and modifying Microsoft Excel® files, with the .xlsx format.

+## (Lars Uffmann) 17 August 2024 - bugfix in XLAppProperties::createFromTemplate
+* BUGFIX: TitlesOfParts is now correctly inserted into the `<Properties>` (document) element, was previously wrongly appended to headingPairs

+### (Lars Uffmann) August 2024 - to-do list:
+- TBD: could XLRowData also benefit from passing through to setDefaultCellAttributes a column styles vector?
+- completion of style support as much as is reasonable (not color themes, most likely) per known documentation of xl/styles.xml
+- XLAlignmentStyle: check / throw if vertical alignments are used as horizontal and vice versa
+- XLStyles ::create functions: implement good default style properties for all styles
+- TBD: permit setting a format reference for shared strings
+- TBD: determine if XLMergeCells can somehow be stored with the document / worksheet instead of created on each call

 ## (Lars Uffmann) 14 August 2024 - use row style, or if not set, column style for default cell style
 * Newly created cells will now use the style that is set for the row or the column (if set and != XLDefaultCellFormat), with row style taking precedence
   * added XLUtilities.hpp getColumnStyle which retrieves the column style for a given column index from the `<cols>` element obtained via a rowNode parent's parent